 Student residences by the Studierendenwerk Mannheim

-The International Office provides a limited number of dorm rooms for exchange students and offers support in finding private rooms.
+The International Office provides a limited number of dorm rooms for exchange students from overseas and offers support in finding private rooms.
 The International Office only intermediates the housing process.
 The offical landlord of the rooms in residence is “Studierendenwerk Mannheim”.

 Student residence halls are the ideal place to get to know not only German students but also fellow students from all over the world!

 Furnishing and room types

 Depending on the residence hall, you will live with between two and fifteen people in a shared apartment (Wohngemeinschaft = WG).
 In a WG everyone has his or her own room but the kitchen, bathroom, and toilet are communal and shared with 2 to 15 other students.
 There are single rooms and cheaper double rooms with two beds in one room.
 The communal areas (kitchen, bathroom, and toilet) are regularly cleaned by the Studierendenwerk Mannheim, but the cleaning of your own room is your responsibility.
 You must ensure, however, that kitchen, bathroom, and toilet are always kept clean, as communal areas should always be left in a clean condition for your flatmates.
 Additionally, the International Office offers a very limited number of one bedroom apartments with a small in-room kitchen and personal bathroom.

 The kitchens are fully equipped with cooking facilities and a refrigerator.
 Crockery (dishes, utensils, etc.) is sometimes provided but it depends on the flat (in some flats people share crockery whereas in others people use their own).
 We would therefore recommend that you bring a set of dishware with you (1 cup, 1 glass, 1 plate, cutlery, etc).
 If you need to, you can always buy whatever is missing quite cheaply in Mannheim.
 Toilet paper and cleaning materials are not provided and must be bought by the residents.
 Washing and drying facilities for your clothes are available in all residence halls.
 The machines work with the ecUM card (student ID).